dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 {{fig-multi-homed-client}} below.
 Operational considerations relating to co-ordinating multiple provider responses are beyond the scope of DOTS.

+{:ed-note: source="mortensen"}
+\[\[EDITOR'S NOTE: we request working group feedback and discussion of operational considerations relating to coordinating multiple provider responses to a mitigation request.\]\]
+{:mortensen}

 ~~~~~
                        +---+
            ------------| S |